bwinter/baroboys/README.md

 - SSH keys are saved in GCP secret manager.
 - Keys for terraform need to be generated using the terraform service account.

+# VirtualBox

+There is a screenshot as a reminder on how setting this up.